 Of course, the best gaming keyboard has to be complemented by the best gaming mouse, and what's a mouse without the best gaming monitor to use it with?
-And, if you're a fan of the all-in-one package, we believe the best gaming laptops will no doubt do the trick.
+And, if you're a fan of the all-in-one package, we believe the best gaming laptops and best cheap gaming laptops will no doubt do the trick.

 What are the best gaming keyboards right now?

 Right now, one of the best gaming keyboards money can buy is the Corsair K100 RGB Mechanical Gaming Keyboard.
 It's Corsair’s first keyboard to feature Optical-Mechanical switches, which use light technology for fast key inputs.
 This is also the first showing for the company’s iCue Control wheel, which gives gamers and multimedia mavens a host of functionality on the fly.
 You’ve got all this functionality housed in a metal and plastic frame that’s rated for longevity and comfort.

 Sure, the OPX keys need getting used to, but you'll be typing like lightning once you do.
 If you're a gaming keyboard without a cord, then Razer BlackWidow V3 Pro keyboard is what you're after thanks to its excellent quality build and lag-free wireless input.